brainsciencecenter/bscLPC/docs/clusterEnvironment/hardware.md

 ---
 layout: default
-title: Cluster hardware
+title: Hardware and storage
 parent: Cluster Environment
 has_toc: true
 ---

-# Cluster compute and storage hardware
+# Cluster computing and data storage
 {: .no_toc }

 ## Table of contents